-MUSC9007 Solo Lecture Recital (no credit) Faculty
+MUSC9008 Solo Lecture Recital (no credit) Faculty

 This recital is a lecture recital and consists of a performance of approximately one hour in the appropriate performing medium and must reflect DMA standards.
+Prerequisites for this course are MUSC9006 and MUSC9007.